purescript-hyper/hyper/docs/design.md

            (Conn req { writer :: rw, state :: HeadersClosed | res } c)
 ```

-We see that `headers` takes a traversable collection of headers, and gives
+To be used in combination with `headers`, the `respond` function takes
-back a middleware that, given a connection *where headers are ready to be
+some `Response r`, and gives back a middleware that, given a
-written*, writes all specified headers, writes the separating CRLF before the
+connection *where all headers have been written*, writes a response,
-HTTP body, and *marks the state of the response as headers being closed*.
+and *marks the state of the response as ended*.

 ``` purescript
 respond :: forall r m req res rw c.